kyma-project/cli/docs/gen-docs/kyma_import_host-entries.md

 title: kyma import host-entries
 ---

-Imports domain entries in the system host file.
+Imports domain entries in the system hosts file.

 ## Synopsis

-Use this command to add domain to the host file of the local system.
+Use this command to add domain to the hosts file of the local system.

 ```bash